5 Secrets to Growing Great Tomatoes

 Grocery store tomatoes are also picked before they are ripe so they will still be good by the time they get to the store.
 Growing great tomatoes at home lets you leave them on the vine as long as possible for optimum flavor and juiciness.

-Secret one for growing great tomatoes
+5 Secrets to growing great tomatoes

 Nutrients.
 Tomatoes like lots of nutrition in their soil, so dig in a lot of compost before you start planting.
 You can make your own, click here to see how, or you can buy bags of compost from the store.
 Obviously making your own will save you a ton of money and trouble transporting it, but it does take time as well.